Pitrified/go-turtle/README.md

 [Turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics)
 in Go.

-A couple of small showcase scripts are in the [samples](samples) folder.
+A couple of showcase scripts are in the [samples](samples) folder.